 Soul Retrieval: The recovery of lost parts of Self.

-Ceremony: Structured ritual that evokes health, or invites friends, family, and community to honor one’s healing journey.
+Ceremony: Structured ritual that evokes our connection with spirit, or invites friends, family, and community to honor one’s healing journey.

 Energy-Work: The client lies, fully clothed, under a blanket, on a massage table, or sits in a chair.
 Physical touch is not required.